 Liberty Interactive rings up about 70% of its sales in the US.
 Overseas, Japan and Germany each account for about 10% of the company's total sales.
 QVC has shopping channels in Germany, Japan, Italy, and the UK.
 The company also has a newly-formed joint venture in China.

 To grow, Liberty Interactive is focused on expanding QVC internationally (to China and Italy) and acquiring additional e-commerce businesses that complement and add to its holdings.
 To that end, in July 2012 QVC entered into a joint venture in China, taking a 49% interest in CNR Home Shopping, a distributor of live and recorded programming there.
-Closer to home, in 2012 parent company Liberty Media exchanged its 55% voting interest in Barry Diller's IAC/InterActiveCorp for all the capital stock of a wholly-owned subsidiary of IAC that holds the Evite and Gifts.com businesses and combined them with its BuySeasons business to form Celebrate Interactive Holdings (CIH) in late 2010.
+Closer to home, in 2012 parent company Liberty Media exchanged its 55% voting interest in Barry Diller's IAC/InterActiveCorp for all the capital stock of a wholly-owned subsidiary of IAC that holds the Evite and Gifts.com businesses and combined them with its BuySeasons business to form Celebrate Interactive Holdings (CIH).
 CIH is an online provider of everything to do with celebrations, from invitations and costumes, to party supplies and gifts.

 Mergers and Acquisitions

 In late 2012 Liberty Interactive bought a controlling interest in online travel company TripAdvisor from Diller and the Diller-von Furstenberg Family Foundation for $300 million.
-(Following the transaction, Liberty owned 22% of the equity and 57% of the voting shares of TripAdvisor stock.)
+(Following the transaction, Liberty owns 22% of the equity and 57% of the voting shares of TripAdvisor stock.)
 TripAdvisor's branded websites include tripadvisor.com in the US, as well as local websites in 29 other countries, including China under the brand daodao.com.